xullnn/ls_pull_over_push/120/answers.md

 In the above example
 - `cook` method is a public instance method in `class Meat`
 - but we can call `cook` once we
-  - 1) know the class which `cook` reside in -- `Meat`, because once we know the name of the class, then we can instantiate instances from this class, then we can call the public instance methods without limitation
+  - 1) know the class which `cook` resides in -- `Meat`, because once we know the name of the class, then we can instantiate instances from this class, then we can call the public instance methods without limitation
   - 2) get an instance of `Meat`(same reason)

 We can even make many other classes which can eat cooked meat, like `Bear`, `Cat`, `Dog` ...
 No matter what the classes are, once they want interact with `Meat`, the `cook` method would be an "always there" (entrance)interface